 Outdoor sports are in the immediate charge of the athletic association, which has a football team playing under intercollegiate rules, a baseball nine, and a basketball team.
-The tennis club, which is provided with excellent courts, maintains an annual tournament.
+For tennis there are excellent courts and an annual tournament is maintained.
 Athletics, however, are not carried to extremes.
 The committee on athletics from the faculty, and the graduate manager, exercise general supervision, for it is the purpose of the school to give due attention to the physical welfare of its students, and at the same time keep the physical development in proper relation to intellectual and moral development.